efscomplex/factory-specs/README.md

+Factory specs is an earlier application that runs on low specs hardware at the factory.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts